naudo/lectures/pgsql.md

 ## Who is this for?
-This document is aimed at folks with several weeks of experience who have mostly been using sqlite or other non pg database.
+This document is aimed at folks with several weeks of experience who have mostly been using sqlite or other non pg databases.

 ## Installation